 Learn more about the difference between professional liability vs. general liability insurance.

-Professional liability insurance has some coverage exclusions.
+Professional liability insurance has some coverage limits and exclusions.
 For instance, it doesn't pay for lawsuits that allege client discrimination or abuse.

 It also only covers the cost of defending against lawsuits.
 It does NOT pay for lawsuits you initiate.
 For example, this policy won't cover your legal costs if you sue a client who refuses to pay you.